MarcHoutreille/ASBL-Feriadart/README.md

 The homepage is constructed out of 4 main components:

-1. The artist-component gives a picture (work of an artist) plus informations about a random artist who is/was subscribed to an event (everytime you reload the page another artist will appear).
+1. The artist-component gives a picture (work of an artist) plus informations about a random artist who is subscribed to an event (everytime you reload the page another artist will appear).
-You can click the button 'view more', you will be redirected to the artistspage where you can get more info and see more pictures from that artist.
+When you click the button 'view more', you will be redirected to the artistspage where you can get more info and see more pictures with work of that artist.

 <br>